Is There A Secret Structure In How To Write A Sales letter?

 The Headline – Where you

-him into your copy.
+grab your prospects' attention.
+And pull them into your copy.
 How?
-By saying something meaningful to him.
-Something that appeals to his core beliefs,
+By saying something meaningful to them.
+Something that appeals to their core beliefs,

 feelings and desires.